 - Juggler: Skills that are listed as Juggler may only be delivered using a Thrown Weapon.

-- Marskmanship: Skills listed with this tag may only be delivered by a bow or crossbow.
+- Marksmanship: Skills listed with this tag may only be delivered by a bow or crossbow.
 Skills listed with the (bow) and (crossbow) tags may only be delivered using their respective weapon types.

 - Mind-Altering: Skills with this tag change the natural demeanor or mental state of their targets.

-- Period: Skills labelled with the Period tag must either be used or locked-in at the start of a Period and may not be changed.
+- Period: Skills labeled with the Period tag must either be used or locked-in at the start of a Period and may not be changed.

-- Physician: Physician skills are labelled in order to signify when a skill or item may interact with them.
+- Physician: Physician skills are labeled in order to signify when a skill or item may interact with them.